 - The Rockford Files became a series of TV Film for a time after the regular series ended.

-- Sharpe has also ran like this, with a really noticeable time skip between the most recent instalments.
+- Sharpe: Also ran like this, with a really noticeable time skip between the most recent installments.

 - The German language crime television series Tatort.
 1971 saw 11 episodes, 2008 saw 31, and not evenly distributed to boot.
 In the first twenty years, the length of episodes varied, too, up to two hours; more recently things settled on about one and a half hours.

 - The Thick of It: The first two series aired in 2005, followed by specials in 2007, a third series in 2009, then a fourth and final series in 2012.